reengo/reengo.github.com/_posts/2015-3-13-out-from-the-shadow-nash.md

 featured_image: 'assets/images/nash.jpg'
 ---

-This Game is getting more exciting that it ever was...
+This Game is getting more and more exciting that it ever was...
 Charlie Nash is back!

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/1JT-IvFkUhA" frameborder="0" allowfullscreen></iframe>

-Whats even more interresting is how the story line progresses.
-As we all know, Guile is looking for Charlie who was presumed dead.
-Killed by sacrificing himself to kill bison after being brainwashed to do Shadaloo stuff for Bison. they both fell off a cliff... some drama... both of them died... but Bison recovered... and now Charlie's back!
+What's even more interesting is the mystery on how the story line progresses.
+As we all know, Guile is looking for Charlie who was presumed dead, killed by sacrificing himself to kill Bison after a long brainwashed drama he had to go through do Shadaloo stuff as a zombie killer... er... killer zombie? tsk, a killer that is much like a zombie! ...there.
+They both fell off a cliff... some drama... both of them died... some drama... but Bison recovered... some drama... and now Charlie's back!

-It could be that someone revived him. probably whats left of SIN or something else.
+It could be that someone revived him. probably whats left of SIN or some other organization?
 Judging from the stitches and Frankenstein-like look... he could have been an experiment as well...
 Probably not by Shadaloo though.
-Why would Bison even bother reviving him after all that has happened. :D
+Why would Bison even bother reviving him after all that has happened!? :D

 This new Charlie looks a lot like the first marvel vs. capcom where he was called Shadow but this version is way way more cooler! those teleports that Ultra-ish shadowy cynematic finish... this could be a favorite. :D